rogermm14/ldm-maps-MLBriefs2024/README.md

 ```
 The parameter `img_path` points towards the input condition (the map image).

-The parameter `time_steps` refers to the number of diffusion time steps (positive integer).
+The parameter `time_steps` refers to the number of steps used in the reverse denoising process for image generation (positive integer).

 A lower number of `time_steps` results in a lower quality image synthesis, but a higher inference speed.